Percona-Lab/codeceptjs-influxdbhelper/README.md

 # codeceptjs-influxdbhelper
 CodeceptJS helper to collect Test Execution Metrics with the help of CodeceptJS test events, these metrics can be used to create test metrics dashboards.

+## Installation
+Install the helper and use it with your tests.

+`npm i codeceptjs-influxdbhelper --save-dev`

 ## Configuration

 This helper should be added in the codeceptjs configuration file